-The Board of the Company has appointed the Competent Professionals as a Chief Financial Officer and Company Secretary to take material responsibility of compilation of data, coordination with the stakeholders and liasoning with the merchant bankers and other government regulatory & agencies (like NSE, SEBI etc.).
-Ms. Chetna Mann, Company Secretary was appointed on 19th January, 2022.
-She has resigned from her post w.e.f.
-12th May, 2023 and Mr. Nadeem Arshad (M.No.
-71732) has been appointed as the Company Secretary & Compliance Officer of the Company w.e.f.
-22nd May, 2023.
-Further, Mr. Dheeraj Kumar Tandon, Chief Financial Officer was appointed w,e.f.
-03rd January, 2022.
+Since the Company was intending to come up with IPO in nearly future, it was decided to appoint competent professionals as Chief Financial Officer and Company Secretary to take material responsibility of compilation of data, coordination with the stakeholders and liasoining with the merchant bankers and other government regulatory & agencies (like NSE, SEBI etc).
+Ms. Chetna Mann, Company Secretary was appointed on 19th January, 2022 and Mr. Dheeraj Kumar Tandon, Chief Financial Officer was appointed on 03rd January, 2022.